 Jinko Graham is a Professor of Statistics and Actuarial Science at Simon Fraser University.
 She was a NISS postdoc from 1998 to 1999, working on two projects.
-The first project was in forensics, on genetic match probabilities for suspect and perpetrator; the second was in HIV bioinformatics, on the variability of viral sequences within an individual.
+The first project was in forensics, on genetic match probabilities for suspect and perpetrator; the second was in HIV bioinformatics, on detecting recombination breakpoints in viral sequences within an individual.

 Dr. Graham grew up in Canada.
 She earned a Master’s in Statistics from the University of British Columbia and a PhD in Biostatistics from the University of Washington.
 In addition to working with NISS, she conducted research in the statistical genetics program at North Carolina State University.